pnmjil/Cloudspinx/Media Players/MediaPlayers.md

 ![NuclearSocialIntegration.JPG](./Images/NuclearImages/NuclearSocialIntegration.JPG)

 Nuclear allows the user to add plugins to extend its functionality.
+Nuclear has three kinds of provider plugins i.e metadata, streaming and lyrics.
+Metadata providers powers the search engine.
+Streaming providers is where the actual music comes from while Lyrics providers are used to display the song lyrics.

 ![NuclearPlugins.JPG](./Images/NuclearImages/NuclearPlugins.JPG)